How much money should I add to my camper's camp store account?

 IS there a dress code?

-Campers are encouraged to wear what age and activity appropriate clothing while at camp.
+Campers are encouraged to wear age and activity appropriate clothing while at camp.
 Clothing to cover their swim attire must be worn to and from the waterfront.

 CAn campers request cabinmates?